jowusu837/home-server/README.md

 # Home Media Server

-This repository contains configuration files for setting up a home media server using Docker Compose, with Emby for media streaming and Traefik as a reverse proxy.
+This repository contains configuration files for setting up a home media server using Docker Compose, with Jellyfin for media streaming.

 ## Features

-- **Emby Media Server**: Stream your media collection to any device
+- **Jellyfin Media Server**: Stream your media collection to any device
-- **Traefik Reverse Proxy**: Secure access with automatic SSL certificates
 - **Docker Compose**: Easy deployment and management
-- **Environment Configuration**: Customizable setup via environment variables

 ## Prerequisites